ag-informatics/ag-informatics-course/module5/lab5/README.md

 # Module 5, Lab 5

 ## Before the Lab

+### Design Notes
+BEFORE THE LAB

+Get familiar with the common components of websites.

+1. **Material Components for the Web**: This is a design framework developed by designers at Google used to unify the aesthetic and layout of user interfaces on Google products.
+It is commonly used by many developers, especially those of Android mobile applications.

+2. **Bootstrap Components for Web:** I chose this one to share since the website actually has visuals for you to look at.
+Bootstrap is a front-end library, originally to help style simple HTML websites, but now written in a variety of languages. **We will be using this framework so make sure you do this!!**

+3. **Dribble for Design Inspiration:** Designers showcase and share their work on this website - one can also use it to find and hire designers.
+I use the search function to get inspiration.
+Try search for "food", for example, and see ideas for how folks imagine apps for food delivery, cooking websites, nutrition apps and more.
+Remember: these are design professionals and aspiring web designers :)

+### Django Notes
 Make sure you are familiar with the following concepts before you begin this section:

 1. How to use the [`extends`](https://docs.djangoproject.com/en/3.2/ref/templates/builtins/#std:templatetag-extends) tag in Django.